mvh2005/main_portfolio/README.md

 # 🎨 Mara Vignesh - Enhanced Portfolio

-A modern, fully-responsive portfolio website built with vanilla HTML, CSS, and JavaScript.
+A modern, fully-responsive portfolio website built with  HTML, CSS, and JavaScript.
 No frameworks, no build tools, no complexity—just clean code that's easy to customize.

-## ✨ Features

-- **Modern Design**: Gradient accents, smooth animations, and beautiful typography
-- **Responsive Layout**: Mobile-first design that works on all devices
-- **Smooth Navigation**: Sticky header with active link indicators and smooth scrolling
-- **Interactive Elements**: Hover effects, animations on scroll, and micro-interactions
-- **Project Showcase**: Beautiful project cards with tags and links
-- **Skills Grid**: Organized skills by category
-- **Timeline**: Visual experience timeline
-- **Contact Form**: Fully functional contact form with validation
-- **Resume Modal**: Display your resume in a modal with PDF support
-- **Dark-friendly Design**: Uses CSS custom properties for easy theming
-- **Performance Optimized**: Lightweight with no external dependencies
-- **Accessibility**: Semantic HTML and ARIA labels for better accessibility

 ## 🗂️ Folder Structure